OT-kraftchain/smart-contract-tech-interview/README.md

+# !!!THIS WAS A SCAM REPO!!! - DO NOT CLONE/RUN
 # Tech interview smart contracts coding problem

 This is a Solidity coding problem for tech interviews.
 It is designed to take **no more than a few hours**.